AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 According to the general theory of relativity, however, between

-curved because the very space and time in which they move is
+curved because the actual space and time in which they move is

 deformed (curved) by the presence of the massive Sun and

-automatically forces the planets to move in the appropriate
+automatically forces the planets to move along the respective

 "geodetic" orbit.